-- L. Graduates will be able to articulate a biblically-based, theologically sound, relationship-focused strategy of youth ministry in the local church. - 2.
+- 1. Graduates will be able to articulate a biblically-based, theologically sound, relationship-focused strategy of youth ministry in the local church. - 2.
 Graduates will have developed proficiency in the skills needed for the study and appropriate interpretation of the biblical materials. - 3.
 Graduates will have developed a proper theological framework through which to view youth ministry. - 4.
 Graduates will have developed appropriate skills for researching factors related to teenagers, their leaders, and their families. - 5.
-Graduates will have had successful experiences working with youth in various settings by participating in internships.
+Graduates will have had successful ministry and/or experiences in various contexts by participating in guided mentroships.

-Program Curriculum YMN 5300 Research and Writing......
-3 hours YMN 6320 Youth Ministry and Leadership 3 hours Biblical......
-6 hours BIB 5391 Biblical Interpretation 3 hours Advanced Bible (Old Testament)......
-3 hours Chosen from: BIB 5304 Special Topics in Biblical Study......
-3 hours BIB 5311 Old Testament Poetry 3 hours BIB 5321 Interbiblical Period......
-3 hours BIB 5331 Hebrew Prophets......
-3 hours BIB 5381 The Pentateuch......
-3 hours OR Chosen from: BIB 5304 Special Topics in Biblical Study......
-3 hours BIB 5341 General Epistles 3 hours BIB 5342 Life and Teachings of Jesus 3 hours BIB 5351 John and His Writings 3 hours BIB 5352 Life and Letters of Paul 3 hours BIB 5361 Revelation......
-3 hours
+BIB 5321 Interbiblical Period

+OR

+Advanced Bible (New Testament)

+Chosen from:

+BIB 5304 Special Topics in Biblical Study 3 hours

+BIB 5341 General Epistles 3 hours

+BIB 5342 Life and Teachings of Jesus 3 hours

+BIB 5351 John and His Writings 3 hours

+BIB 5352 Life and Letters of Paul 3 hours

+BIB 5361 Revelation 3 hours

-(Students should choose BIB 5391 and 3 additional hours of BIB at the 5000 level, or students who have taken Biblical Interpretation [or an equivalent hermeneutics course] at the undergraduate level should choose 3 hours of Old Testament and 3 hours of New Testament).
+(Students should choose BIB 5391 and 3 additional hours of BIB at the 5000 level, or students who

+have taken Biblical Interpretation [or an equivalent hermeneutics course] at the undergraduate

+level should choose 3 hours of Old Testament and 3 hours of New Testament).

-Theological 3 hours ;
+Theological

 YMN 6380 Youth Ministry and Theology3 hours

-Practical 9 hours
+Practical

 YMN 5370 Church and Personal Financial Management 3 hours

+YMN 6340 Ministering to Youth and Their Families 3 hours

-YMN 6340 Ministering to Youth and Their Families 3 hours ;
+YMN 6340 Ministering to Youth and Their Families 3 hours YMN 6390 Advanced Youth Ministry 3 hours

-YMN 6390 Advanced Youth Ministry 3 hours ;
+YMN 6390 Advanced Youth Ministry 3 hours

+YMN 6390 Advanced Youth Ministry

+(Course may be repeated for credit if field experiences differ.)

+[Mentorships are intended to provide opportunities for field experience in order that students "learn by doing."
+That is, they begin cultivating the skills and practices necessary to serve within a given area of vocational ministry.
+In addition, students and mentors will regularly discuss spiritual growth and development for ministers.]

+PTH 6269 Selected Experiences in Christian Ministry......
+2 hours

-INTERNSHIP 6 hours
+ELECTIVES 12 hours

 Chosen from:

-YMN 6261 Youth Ministry in Multicultural Settings 2 hours

-YMN 6262 Crisis Management/Intervention 2 hours

-YMN 6263 Local Church Youth Ministry 2 hours

-YMN 6264 Youth Ministry in Urban Settings 2 hours

-YMN 6265 Youth Ministry in Camp/Retreat/Recreation Settings 2 hours

-YMN 6266 Youth Ministry in Suburban Settings 2 hours

-YMN 6267 Youth Ministry in Rural Settings 2 hours

-YMN 6268 Youth Ministry in Parachurch Settings 2 hours

-YMN 6269 Selected Experiences in Christian Ministry 2 hours

-(Course may be repeated for credit if field experiences differ.)

-ELECTIVES 12 h a

-Chosen from: 12 nours

-2 h a

-PTH 5311 Baptist Identity
+PTH 5311 Baptist Identity 3 hours

-PTH 5331 History of Christianity
+PTH 5331 History of Christianity 3 hours

-YMN 5310 Philosophical Foundations for Youth Ministry YMN 5320 International Youth Ministry
+YMN 5310 Philosophical Foundations for Youth Ministry 3 hours

+YMN 5320 International Youth Ministry 3 hours

-YMN 5350 Survey of Youth Education
+YMN 5350 Survey of Youth Education 3 hours

-YMN 6305 Evangelizing/Discipling the 21st Century Teen
+YMN 6305 Evangelizing/Discipling the 21st Century Student 3 hours

-YMN 6336 Adolescent Development
+YMN 6330 Adolescent Development 3 hours

-YMN 6335 Counseling Youth and Their Families
+YMN 6335 Counseling Youth and Their Families 3 hours

-YMN 6375 Possarching Youth Culture
+YMN 6370 Youth Ministry Institute 3 hours

-YMN 6375 Researching Youth Culture
+YMN 6375 Researching Youth Culture 3 hours

-YMN 6385 Communicating with Youth Audiences YMN 6395 The Youth Minister's Personal World
+YMN 6385 Communicating with Youth Audiences 3 hours

+YMN 6395 The Youth Minister's Personal World 3 hours
-Total Hours in Degree Program 3 nours 42 hours

-iotai nours in Degree Program 42 nours
+Tabel Harris In Danies Borner 42 1